 Try to be as neutral as possible and it is important not to be offended by feedback from either Agents or potential buyers.
 Remember the more feedback the better.
 The idea is you want to appeal to the masses even though you may have your own taste.

 2. De-Clutter Mercilessly

-This is probably the most important factors to begin with.
+This is probably the most important factor, to begin with.
 Get rid of the “stuff”, and keep in mind, less is more.
 Remember you are moving anyway, so now is the time to clean closets and organize drawers.
 Potential buyers do look in closets and they do open drawers.
 Be sure to clean the drawers and have items arranged neatly.
 You can purchase organizers to create a more organized appearance.

 Visual clutter can be distracting to a potential buyer.

 When you are listing your house to sell, then when a buyer walks in, the potential buyer will want to imagine themselves living in the house.
 If there are personal photographs everywhere, then oftentimes a potential buyer cannot be objective.

 Additionally, people looks at your photos, they want to know who you are.
 I have also seen agents look at personal photos as well.
 Take them down and put them away for your next house.
 Remember you are trying to create a neutral space.

 4. Boost Curb Appeal